 \section{Introduction}

-Power flow (PF) analysis is a foundational task in electricity networks, used to compute the complex voltages at all buses given specified loads, generation, and network topology.
-These voltages determine the active/reactive power as well as the current flows on each line, thereby underpinning system operation and planning~\cite{Saadat1999}.
-In alternating-current (AC) networks, PF analysis is governed by Kirchhoff's laws and leads to a set of non-linear, non-convex equations.
-In practice, since the AC PF equations cannot be solved analytically, practitioners rely on iterative numerical methods, e.g., Gauss–Seidel (GS) or Newton–Raphson (NR) to find steady-state voltage solutions~\cite{Arrillaga1998}.
+Power flow (PF) analysis is a foundational task in electricity grids, used to compute the complex voltages at all buses given specified loads, generation, and grid topology.
+These voltages determine the nodal active and reactive power as well as the current flows on each line, thereby underpinning system operation and planning~\cite{Saadat1999,Xiao2024}.
+In alternating-current (AC) grids, PF equations are governed by Kirchhoff's laws and lead to a set of nonlinear, nonconvex equations.
+In practice, since the AC PF equations cannot be solved analytically, practitioners rely on iterative numerical methods, e.g., Gauss-Seidel (GS) or Newton-Raphson (NR) to find steady-state voltage solutions~\cite{Arrillaga1998}.
 While these classical solvers usually succeed, they can fail in large-scale or ill-conditioned cases.
-For example, GS depends heavily on the initial guess and often diverges for certain operating conditions, whereas NR may not converge if the Jacobian matrix becomes singular.
-NR is also computationally expensive and can perform poorly in cases with heavy loading or high renewable penetration~\cite{Mokryani2016}.
-In modern electricity networks with many distributed energy resources, these convergence failures can undermine reliability and lead to erroneous solutions.
-Thus, there is an urgent need for PF algorithms that are both computationally efficient and numerically robust for modern electricity networks~\cite{Tripathy1982,Tostado2021}.
+For example, GS depends heavily on the initial guess and often diverges under certain operating conditions, whereas NR may fail to converge if the Jacobian matrix becomes singular.
+NR is also computationally intensive and can perform poorly under heavy loading or high renewable penetration~\cite{Mokryani2016}.
+In modern electricity grids with many distributed energy resources, such convergence failures can undermine reliability and lead to inaccurate solutions.
+Thus, there is an increasing need for algorithms for the PF problem that are both computationally efficient and numerically robust to account for the challenges of modern electricity grids~\cite{Tripathy1982,Tostado2021}.